Crispy Cast Iron Skillet Pizza

 Wanna know what I’ve come to LOVE as my pizza sauce?
 Fire roasted crushed tomatoes.
 Shocker right?
 It’s nothing fancy.
 But it’s light, not too rich, and tastes super fresh – and that’s what I’ve come to love on my pizza.

 When it comes to pasta, I love a rich and savory sauce.
 But I don’t like that kind of sauce on pizza.
 I want it to be light and taste like fresh tomatoes.

 If you want to get fancy and make your own sauce, I absolutely love my fresh tomato sauce recipe on this pizza.
 It’s so so good!
 But to keep things simple (and cheap) you can use canned fire roasted crushed tomatoes.

-- Best cheeses for pizza: My top cheese choices for pizza are mozzarella, fresh parmesan, asiago, ricotta, or burrata.
-For dairy free I recommend cashew cheese or just leaving it cheese-less and adding roasted veggie toppings.
+- Best cheeses for pizza: My top cheese choices for pizza are mozzarella and buffalo mozzarella, fresh parmesan, asiago, and provolone.
+For dairy free I recommend cashew cheese or just leaving it cheese-less.

 - Great pizza toppings: roasted vegetables such as red peppers, tomatoes, small broccoli florets, arugula, and mushrooms.
 My favorite meat toppings are sausage and meatballs.

 - Pizza seasonings and herbs: to finish off my pizza I top with red pepper flakes, dried oregano, parmesan cheese, and chopped fresh basil.